UWStout/VirtualFieldTripStudy/infoPages/06-Navigation.md

   the information hot-spot buttons (a green circle with an exclamation point) within the tour to view their content.
 When you are done, click the 'X' button in the upper-right to exit the virtual tour and return to the previous page.</p></dd>

-  <dt>Knowledge Quiz</dt>
-  <dd><p>After the tour, there may be one or more short quizzes at the end of the page which will
-  attempt to assess how well the information was communicated in the virtual tour.
-Click the button to open the quiz and submit your answers.
-Note that the quizzes may have a time-limit.</p></dd>
 </dl>

+After you complete all the sections (including their virtual tours) there is a separate page with some short quizzes at the end of the page which will attempt to assess how well the information was communicated in the virtual tour.
+Visit the [assessment page]({{ "infoPages/04-Assessments.html" | absolute_url }}") and Click the buttons to open the quiz and submit your answers.
+Note that some of the quizzes may have a time-limit.

 ## This is a Preview
 Only the first floor of the building is available right now with access to the basement,